gargkeshav2002/flipkart-offer-service/README.md

 ### ✅ Why Return 500 for NO_COST_EMI?

-- Since these offers don’t define numeric discount, we simulate a fixed saving (₹500) to make them comparable
+- Since these offers don’t define numeric discount, it simulate a fixed saving (₹500) to make them comparable
 - Similarly, ₹300 for cashback if the message doesn’t define an amount
 - These values are logical approximations based on Flipkart’s platform behavior.
 - Can later be replaced with dynamic values from actual EMI plan APIs if available